l-stephen/Phase-1-Lectures/README.md

 ### Deliverables

+1. Create a Post request for the form to create a new character when it is submitted

+2. When the card is clicked, display the comments associated with its character

-1. Create a POST request when the comment form is submitted and render new comment optimistically
+3. Create an input for new comments, when the comment form is submitted create a POST request to render the comment optimistically

 ## POST (Create)